How to make a temperature mapping of your refrigerators and freezers

 Easily map your refrigeration equipment using this temperature mapping template.

-When new equipment is being put into use or temperature monitoring is implemented it is important to know how the equipment is performing.
+When new equipment is being put into use or when temperature monitoring is implemented, it is important to know how the equipment is performing.
 All refrigeration equipment will have hot and cold zones which are important to be aware of when placing temperature sensitive goods in the cooling equipment.
-It is therefore necessary to produce a ‘temperature mapping report’.
+A temperature mapping can help you spot these.